visha-l127/mandate-vacuum-fullstack/README.md

 **Mandate Vacuum** detects these responsibility gaps using governance metrics such as ownership entropy, accountability decay, and resolution improvement estimates.

-The project started as an analytical dashboard and was upgraded into a working full-stack prototype with:
+The project started as an analytical dashboard and was upgraded into a working full-stack prototype.

-* React frontend
-* Spring Boot REST APIs
-* Oracle Database persistence
-* Real-time complaint analysis and recent request display

 ---